HallaSurvivor/Blog/_posts/2024-08-12-finiteness-in-sheaf-topoi.md

-Indeed in set theory the notion of finiteness bifurcates into [cardinals][23], which have a defined notion of "size", and [ordinals][24], which have a defined notion of "order" (kind of like a choice of enumeration... if you squint).
+Indeed in set theory the notion of finiteness bifurcates into [cardinals][23], which have a defined notion of "size", and [ordinals][24], which have a defined notion of "order" (kind of like an enumeration... if you squint).

 So when you're working constructively, ask why you're using finiteness.
 Do you _really_ need to know that something literally has $n$ elements